brjdenis/FlexmapShifter/README.md

 ## Important note

 If you are trying to modify flexmap columns, be sure you know what you are doing.
-Before using this program see the [licence](https://synergyqatips.readthedocs.io/en/latest/) and make sure you understand it.
+Before using this program see the [licence](https://github.com/brjdenis/FlexmapShifter/blob/master/LICENSE) and make sure you understand it.

 ## Details

 Made with Windows Forms for .NET Framework v 4.0.

+## LICENSE

+Published under the MIT license.